Foxhole radio

 A foxhole radio is a makeshift radio that was built by soldiers in World War II for entertainment, to listen to local radio stations.
-They were first reported at the Battle of Anzio, Italy, spreading later across the European and Pacific theaters.
-The foxhole radio was a crude crystal radio which used a safety razor blade as a radio wave detector with the blade acting as the crystal, and a wire, safety pin, or, later, a graphite pencil lead serving as the cat's whisker.
+Such radios were first reported at the Battle of Anzio, Italy; they later spread later across the European and Pacific theaters.
+The foxhole radio was a crude crystal radio, which used a safety-razor blade as a radio-wave detector with the blade acting as the crystal, and a wire, safety pin, or a graphite pencil-lead serving as the cat's whisker.

-The foxhole radio, like a mineral crystal radio receiver, had no power source and ran off the power received from the radio station.
-They were named, likely by the press, for the foxhole, a defensive fighting position used during the war.
+The foxhole radio, like a mineral-crystal radio receiver, had no power source other than that of the transmission.
+This type of radio was named, likely by the press, for the foxhole, a defensive fighting position used during the war.
 There are also accounts of prisoners of war in World War II and in the Vietnam War having constructed foxhole radios.

 History

-The maker of the first foxhole radio is unknown, but it was almost certainly invented by a soldier stationed at the Anzio beachhead during the stalemate of February – May 1944.
+The maker of the first foxhole radio is unknown, but it was almost certainly invented by a soldier stationed at the Anzio beachhead during the stalemate of February–May 1944.
 One of the first newspaper articles about a foxhole radio ran in the New York Times on April 29, 1944.
-That radio was built by Private Eldon Phelps of Enid, Oklahoma, who later claimed to have invented the design.
-It was fairly crude, a razor blade stuck into a piece of wood acted as the detector, and the end of the antenna wire served as a cat whisker.
-He managed to pick up broadcasts from Rome and Naples.
+That radio was built by Private Eldon Phelps, of Enid, Oklahoma, who later claimed to have invented the design.
+It was crude: a razor blade stuck in a piece of wood acted as the detector, and the end of the antenna wire served as a cat whisker.
+He received broadcasts from Rome and Naples.

 The idea spread across the beachhead and beyond.
 Toivo Kujanpaa built a receiver at Anzio and was able to receive German propaganda programs.
 The propaganda programs were directed towards Allied military from an Axis station in Rome.
 Many veterans of Anzio refer to the female announcer they heard as "Axis Sally", the nickname usually used when referring to propagandist Mildred Gillars, however Gillars broadcast from Berlin, and the men at Anzio were more likely hearing Rita Zucca, who broadcast from Rome.
 Though Gillars is more often associated with the "Sally" moniker, it was Zucca who actually referred to herself as "Sally" during broadcasts.

 There were also allied broadcasts available, from the 5th Army Mobile Radio Station and the BBC.

 American G.I.s in Italy would put several radios together.
 The G.I.s would listen at night near the front lines to phonograph records played on a radio station in Rome.
 One could typically hear a radio station on a foxhole radio if the station was within twenty five or thirty miles.

 In 1942, Lieutenant Colonel R. G. Wells—a prisoner of war in Japan—built a foxhole radio to get news about the international situation.
 "The whole POW camp craved news", according to Wells.
 Richard Lucas, a POW in Vietnam, constructed a radio in camp and built his own earphones.